sumitsinha2000/document-a11y-acclerator/Self help documentation/BACKEND_SETUP_REQUIRED.md

 3. Set the `VITE_API_URL` environment variable in Vercel
 4. Redeploy the frontend
 5. Test the application

-## Need Help?

-If you have questions about:

-- Where your backend code is located
-- How to structure the backend
-- Which deployment option to choose

-Please provide more information about your backend setup, and I can help you configure it properly.

 ## Current Frontend Configuration